davekinkead/big-data-and-democracy/third-time-lucky.md

 Decisions made by an unskilled and uniformed _demos_ will always be inferior to those of philosopher-monarchs.
 Democratic policy will be determined by base desire rather than reason.
 A state ruled by the people will inevitably succumb to the siren's song of a persuasive orator whose lust for power and manipulation of the masses can only result in tyranny.

 To rule well, one must have expertise, knowledge, and wisdom.
-It is obvious then that the decisions of an _episitocracy_ should be superior to the decisions of a _democracy_.
+It is obvious then that the decisions of an _episitocracy_ will be superior to the decisions of a _democracy_.

 2000 years later, the polymath Sir Francis Galton harboured similar thoughts about decision making.
-However, he was surprised to discover after calculating the results of 787 bets on the estimated weight of an ox at a country fair that the median result of the _vox populi_ was within 0.8% of the actual weight (@galton1907).
+He was surprised to discover however, that after calculating the results of 787 bets on the estimated weight of an ox at a country fair, the median result of the _vox populi_ was within 0.8% of the actual weight (@galton1907).

 This result highlights the intriguing epistemic value of collective decision making involving disparate actors - that whenever people of diverse cognitive ability reason collectively in a setting that rewards truth tracking, the collective judgment will be, probabilistically at least, superior to the judgment of any one individual.

 The superior epistemic value of collective reasoning is a theme found across a variety of disciplines.
-In economics, @hayek1945 championed the superiority of free-markets over centrally planned economies where free individual actors informed by price signals can better allocate resources than a central committee, despite no one actor having a comprehensive understanding of the economy.
+In economics, @hayek1945 championed the superiority of free-markets over centrally planned economies where free individual actors informed by price signals can better allocate resources than a central committee, despite no one actor having a comprehensive overall understanding of the economy.

 In science, @kitcher1990 demonstrated how individual cognitive diversity improves collective knowledge when we don't know the truth ahead of time.
-Sometimes dubbed the _wisdom of the crowds_ (@cite), these approaches to collective decision making have recently manifested as prediction markets for intelligence analysis (@cia) and data science out sourcing (@kaggle)
+Sometimes dubbed the _wisdom of the crowds_ (@surowiecki2004), these approaches to collective decision making have recently manifested as prediction markets for intelligence analysis (@cia) and data science out sourcing (@kaggle).

 ### Democracy can be viewed as a type of collective decision making

 Democracy, of course, is no stranger to this epistemic theme.
-Whilst Plato may have preferred epistocracy to democracy, enlightenment scholars were embracing democracy's epistemic power.
-Rousseau thought that individuals stating their opinion on a matter by voting would elicit the general will of the people, a general opinion that would be superior than one's own (@rousseau1762).
+Whilst Plato may have preferred epistocracy to democracy, scholars since the enlightenment have been embracing democracy's epistemic power.
+Rousseau thought that individuals stating their opinion on a matter by voting would elicit the general will of the people, a general opinion that would be superior than one's own (@rousseau1762).  @jsmill1869 (Ch II) argued that free expression in public debate allowed us to exchanging our errors for truth while @dewey1935 (Liberalism and Social Action §52) saw democracy as a way to share the rich store of accumulated wealth of human knowledge.

-Mill "QUOTE" as did Dewey "QUOTE" ... @dk

-These _epistemic_ justifications of democracy have seen a resurgence in contemporary political theory in a range of accounts such as public reason (@rawls_political_2005), deliberative democracy (@habermas, @goodin2017), and procedural accounts (@list, @estlund).
+These _epistemic_ justifications of democracy have seen a resurgence in contemporary political theory in a range of accounts such as public reason (@rawls_political_2005), deliberative democracy (@habermas, @goodin2017), and procedural accounts (@list2001, @estlund2009).
 Despite their diversity in _how_ they justify democratic legitimacy, epistemic accounts are united in their claim that democratic processes are better, on average at least, at tracking the truth on particular matters than any one individual is.

 ### Democracy's epistemic value is surprising given the cognitive foibles of the individuals involved